Half and half: Milkette

+A milkette (also referred to as dairy milker, creamette or creamers) is a single serving of milk (2%) or cream (10% and 18%) in 12 mL or 15 ml containers used for coffee and tea.
+The single cup of milk is stored in a sealed (foil cover) plastic cup of milk or cream with long shelf life but must be refrigerated.

 Alcoholic beverages

 Belgium

 In some cafés in Brussels, a "half en half", Dutch for "half and half", is a mixture of white wine and champagne.
 Originally, it was a mixture of two different typical beer types from Brussels: 50% lambic and 50% faro.

 Denmark

 A "half and half" as ordered in a Copenhagen bar is a mixture of dark beer and pilsner (lager).
 The dark beer is a Danish version of an Imperial stout-type beer; in Denmark simply called "porter", which is a little sweeter than a Guinness.